jdtoloza/jdtoloza/README.md

   <b>Location:</b> Daly City, CA
   <b>Department:</b> Physical Education
   <b>Duration:</b> 2019-2021
-  As a Teacher at Jefferson Union High School, I played a key role in :
+  As a Teacher at Jefferson Union High School, I played a key role in:
   <ul>
     <li>Adapting curriculum instructions and assessments for virtual learning environment during a global crisis, ensuring continued student engagement and learning.</li>
     <li>Monitoring, instructing, and evaluating Health and Physical Education classes of 300+ students in person and through virtual classrooms.</li>